 - Ubuntu’s open-source nature makes it accessible and free of charge

-- Ubuntu provides a higher level of security when compared centos vs. ubuntu.
+- Ubuntu provides a higher level of centos vs. Ubuntu security

 - Ubuntu runs without installing anything